mui/material-ui/docs/src/pages/css-in-js/advanced/advanced.md

 ## CSS injection order

 > It's **really important** to understand how the CSS specificity is calculated by the browser.
-It's one of the key element to know when overriding styles.
+It's one of the key elements to know when overriding styles.
 We **encourage** you to read this MDN paragraph: [How is specificity calculated?](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity#How_is_specificity_calculated)

 By default, the style tags are injected **last** in the `<head>` element of the page.